-- I find that it’s better to bake these banana muffins without muffin liners (or cupcake papers).
-This particular batter seems to stick to the paper and you lose some of the muffin when unwrapping.
+- I find that it's better to bake these banana muffins without muffin liners (or cupcake papers).
+This particular batter seems to stick to the paper and you lose some of the muffins when unwrapping them.
 I spray the muffin pan generously with non-stick spray.
-For a pretty presentation when serving, I simply slip them into paper liners after baking and cooling.
+For a pretty presentation when serving, I simply slip them into their paper liner (tuxedos!) after baking and cooling.

 - Did you know that you can mash ripe bananas right in their own skins?
 Just gently squeeze them, working your way up and down the length of the banana.
 Don't squeeze too hard or you'll split the skin.

-- Another trick for mashing ripe bananas is to slip them in a ziplock bag.
+- Another trick for mashing is to slip peeled, ripe bananas in a ziplock bag.
 Seal the top, then squeeze until well mashed.
 Cut a corner off of the bag and squeeze the mashed bananas into your mixing bowl.

 - You can chop your own dates for this banana muffin recipe, but I like to use the dates that come already chopped as they don't stick together as much as when you chop whole dates.

-- Use a good quality, heavy gauge muffin, pan for best results.
-Heavy gauge pans are good conductors of heat and will help your muffins bake more evenly.
-This OXO Good Grips Non-Stick Pro Muffin Pan was rated as the best muffin pan by America’s Test Kitchen.
-It’s a beauty of a pan with a non-stick coating and a textured surface which gives a good airflow around the edges of the muffins as they bake.
+- Use a good quality, heavy gauge muffin pan for best results.
+Heavy-gauge pans are good conductors of heat and will help your muffins bake more evenly.
+This OXO Good Grips Non-Stick Pro Muffin Pan was rated the best muffin pan by America's Test Kitchen.
+It's a beauty of a pan with a non-stick coating and a textured surface that gives a good airflow around the edges of the muffins as they bake.

 - These muffins freeze well.
 I like to freeze them on a plate or pan, uncovered for about an hour.
-Once they are fairly well frozen, you can just toss them in a ziplock bag or airtight storage container and pull out one, two (or more) when you want to enjoy them.
+Once they are fairly well frozen, I toss them in a ziplock bag or airtight storage container and pull out one, two (or more) when we want to enjoy them.